vaibhavpras/Coding-Challenge/README.md

-**Note**: I have used a combination of code from these tutorials in my Jupyter notebook to implement the DBSCAN algorithm and the algorithm to find Epsilon: <br/>
+**Note**: I have used a combination of code from these tutorials in my Jupyter notebook to implement the DBSCAN algorithm and to find Epsilon: <br/>

 * https://www.geeksforgeeks.org/implementing-dbscan-algorithm-using-sklearn/ <br/>